JuliaLang/julia/doc/src/manual/performance-tips.md

 ## The dangers of abusing multiple dispatch (aka, more on types with values-as-parameters)

-Once one learns to appreciate multiple dispatch, there's an understandable tendency to go crazy and try to use it for everything.
+Once one learns to appreciate multiple dispatch, there's an understandable tendency to go overboard and try to use it for everything.
 For example, you might imagine using it to store information, e.g.